-The FSS Data Center is a partnership with Harris Public Policy, Chapin Hall at the University of Chicago, NORC at the University of Chicago, and Orlin Research.
+The FSSDC is a partnership with Harris Public Policy, Chapin Hall at the University of Chicago, NORC at the University of Chicago, and Orlin Research.
 The principal investigator is Robert Goerge and the co-PI is Scott Allard, both recognized experts in family self-sufficiency research.
 Collectively, the team has expertise in executing data sharing agreements, data management (including cleaning, linking, and visualizing data), data analysis, and communicating and applying findings from data.
-The broad mandate of the Data Center is to apply those skills to help states better use data in understanding family self-sufficiency.
-This five-year project, funded from 2013–18.
+Together with funding and leadership from the Office of Planning Research and Evaluation (OPRE) and input from Administration for Children and Family (ACF) at the US Department of Health and Human Services (DHHS), we are creating a Data Center that will become a hub for research and resources around the promotion, use, and dissemination of family self-sufficiency data in a five-year project, funded from 2013–18.

 The FSSDC partners with researchers, policymakers and administrators to answer fundamental policy and program questions and build knowledge that will ultimately be translated into better policy and practice.
 The FSSDC seeks to achieve this mission through a number of core projects and functions, including data support and technical assistance, outreach and collaboration, research, and dissemination of Data Center work through written products.

 Data support and technical assistance: The Data Center provides modeling, analytic resources and technical support to both data providers and users, targeted at issues of family self-sufficiency.
 We partner directly with a set of pilot states to assess data quality, restructure data, examine caseload dynamics and churn, and explore specific policy questions around issues such as employment mandates for food stamp recipients.
 We also generate publicly available resources including cross-state comparative analyses and data models and code to build the capacity to use data at the state level.